MotiWolff/Key-Logger/README.md

         - Encryptor: In charge of doing XOR or other encryption.

 ## Step 1: Implementing KeyLoggerService:
+First of all:
+There will be 3 files for the keylogger, one for each os type. the app.py in the backend side will ask the user on the frontend side (using buttons) which OS to use.

 At this point, we will align and implement the KeyLoggerService in a uniform interface.
 The goal is to create a class that listens to keyboard keystrokes and temporarily stores them in memory (Buffer) for later use.

 - Implementation Requirements: